ShreyaSaha102/Gold-Price-Analysis/README.md

-# Gold-Price-Analysis
-Analyze data of gold price for almost 40 years and forecast for upcoming years.
+Collected gold price data for 70 years.
+Using R analyze the data.
+Applied ADF test to check for stationarity.
+By ARIMA and SARIMA model to forcast.